 From 'James Turner,' by E McHardie

 A correspondent of the Mail sends the following to that journal:--"To the astonishment, of the able-bodied and hardy crews who returned on Saturday to Portessie (after a few days' absence at sea), the entire place was under the deepest excitement.
 A kind of rude hall was found crammed with people of all ages and both sexes.
 Here prayers and praises, and cries, and groans, and sighs, may be heard day and night.
-To clerical agency, no missionary appeals, no lay harangues have been the origin of this extraordinary movement, art although it has been prevailing over this village for two or three days, none but the villagers themselves have guided it.
+No clerical agency, no missionary appeals, no lay harangues have been the origin of this extraordinary movement, that although it has been prevailing over this village for two or three days, none but the villagers themselves have guided it.
 It began thus: A few young men had been attending a religious meeting at Findochty, a village about two miles east of Portessie, and about fifteen miles west of Banff.
 So much excited were they, that their employer shut up his workshop -- a cooper's—and now the greatest excitement is going on.
 A meeting, which commenced on Friday evening at six o'clock lasted till four o'clock next morning, and was resumed at ten A.M.
 When I called on Saturday, about one P.M., a scene presented itself to my view truly wonderful.
 Young people stretched out on forms labouring under strange sensations might be seen—indeed, were seen—supported in some cases by weeping parents or distressed brothers.
 One young man held.

 From the 'Revival Newspaper', Volume II, p60.